FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 comparing apples to oranges.

-To help us best estimate workload costs in your cluster, we ask for a few pieces of information the first time you visit the **Workloads** tab: your average node size, your average node cost, and the strategy you'd like to use for workload estimation (more on that below).
+To help us best estimate workload costs in your cluster, we ask for a few pieces of information the first time you visit the **Workloads** page: your average node size, your average node cost, and the strategy you'd like to use for workload estimation (more on that below).

 <img :src="$withBase('/img/cost-settings.png')" alt="Cost settings">